tingiris/tingiris/README.md

 I also write books and create technical tutorials.
 In 2020 I wrote the book [Exploring GPT-3](https://www.amazon.com/dp/1800563191).
 It has done well and even became an Amazon bestseller.
 I’m proud of that because I grew up with a learning disability and couldn’t read proficiently until I was an adult.
 So, I never imagined I’d be an author.

 I love learning and I learn best by doing.
 I also learn fastest when I consider how to teach what I’m learning to someone else.
 That’s mostly why [I create tutorials](https://youtube.com/dabblelab).
 I’ve created hundreds of them over the years.
-Some I’ve published but most I haven’t

 I’ve had 27 different jobs in my life.
 Most I hated or wasn’t very good at.
 But I learned something from all of them.
 A few I really loved.
 My favorite jobs were: